How to Write a

 Business Apology Letter

-Drafting a good business apology letter is one of the tasks a busy executive will often ask her Personal Assistant to complete on her behalf, so it helps to understand how to apologise on your boss' behalf.
-A well drafted apology can limit the damage done, retain the customer, and even strengthen your relationship with the customer.
+Drafting a good business apology letter is one of the tasks a busy executive often asks his/her Personal Assistant to do, so it helps to understand how to apologise professionally on your boss's behalf.
+A well drafted apology can limit the damage done, retain the customer, and even strengthen the company's relationship with a disgruntled customer.

-A letter of complaint should be investigated as soon as possible, so that a business apology letter can be drafted and sent to the customer without delay.
-However, if you suspect that there are legal issues, it's better to delay sending a formal reply until you receive legal advice.
+All complaints should be investigated as soon as possible, so that a business apology letter can be drafted and sent to the customer without delay.
+If you suspect that legal issues may arise as a result of the complaint, it is better to delay drafting a reply until legal advice has been received.
+However, to manage the customer's expectations, be sure to notify them that you are looking into the complaint and will be in touch within a specific period of time.

-4) Avoid making excuses that could be construed as putting the business’ needs above the customer’s.
+4) Care taken to avoid excuses that could be construed as putting the organisation's interests before the customer's needs.

-9) Assure the customer that the situation will not occur again.
+8) Assure the customer that your organisation will try to ensure that the situation will not occur again.

-10) As restitution, send the customer a gift, or give them a discount.
+9) As restitution, in addition to replacing the faulty product, send the customer a gift or give them a discount on one of your products.

-14) Let the customer know that the company would very much like to continue their relationship and looks forward to doing business with them in the future.
+10) State that your organisation would very much like to maintain a good business relationship with the customer, and looks forward to doing business with them in the future.

 See also Ideas for Dealing With Difficult People and How to Organise Your Boss